What are the Benefits of Deer Antler Velvet?

 Deer antler velvet's effects on cell growth and repair have been investigated in several areas.
-Deer antler velvet may be a natural source of hormones for those seeking aid to muscle growth and development.
-Research has identified various growth factors in deer antler velvet including IGF-1 (insulin–like Growth Factor-1), IGF-2 (insulin–like Growth Factor-2), and EGF (Epidermal Growth Factor).
+Deer antler velvet is a natural source of hormones for those seeking aid to muscle growth and development.
+Research has identified various growth factors in deer antler velvet including IGF-1 (Insulin–like Growth Factor-1), IGF-2 (Insulin–like Growth Factor-2), and EGF (Epidermal Growth Factor).

 In a randomized, placebo controlled test in 2004, researchers at the University of Alberta, Canada, placed 18 males from the Edmonton Police Force into a 9 week strength training program.
 The results showed that deer antler velvet increased the strength and endurance of the subjects relative to the control group.
 The researchers found that use of deer antler velvet significantly increased blood plasma testosterone levels.

 Similar clinical studies performed on players from the University of Alberta football team also showed that deer antler velvet supplementation increased the levels of testosterone, and built and toned muscle.